henrylao/Tw1tt3r/README.md

 - [x] User can view more tweets as they scroll with infinite pagination
 - [ ] Improve the user interface and theme the app to feel "twitter branded"
 - [ ] Links in tweets are clickable and will launch the web browser
-- [ ] User can tap a tweet to display a "detailed" view of that tweet
+- [x] User can tap a tweet to display a "detailed" view of that tweet
 - [ ] User can see embedded image media within the tweet detail view
 - [ ] User can watch embedded video within the tweet
 - [ ] User can open the twitter app offline and see last loaded tweets
 - [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.

 The following **additional** features are implemented:
-- [x] Add profile rounded corner
+- [x] Add profile circle crop
 - [x] Add bolded username
 - [x] Add image button icons